Family Time in Ruidoso

 The Inn of the Mountain Gods also offers its guests a Kids Summer Program on Saturdays from Memorial Day Weekend through Labor Day.

-There's plenty to choose from.
+There's plenty to choose from year-round.
 Take Your Pick.

 Snuggle in front of a fire.
 Build a snowman.
 Take a walk in the forest.
 Stargaze.
 Ruidoso embraces winter weather with plenty of no-cost activities to keep your vacation on budget.